darasus/ai-blog/content/how-to-train-your-dog-to-heel.md

   used during training.
 A lot of people use choke chains or lead chains to train their dogs.
 This is a very old-fashioned and brutal way of training a dog.
   With the right tips and tricks, you can train your dog to heel in no time.
+intro: >-
+  When you adopt a new dog, you’re excited to get acquainted with your new friend.
+You want the relationship to blossom and for the two of you to become inseparable buddies.
+However, after the initial phase where you just spent time playing with your new pup, things can get challenging.

+  There are so many things that need to be taught to keep your dog safe and secure around you at all times.
+One of these essential training methods is how to train your dog to heel.
+Heeling is a very useful command because it teaches a dog how not to run away from their owner but rather stay by their side.
+This helps prevent them getting in danger or running after something they shouldn’t eat.

+  Training your dog to heel is not hard and should only take a few sessions with the right techniques.
+Let us take look at some of the tips that will help you train your dog in no time:
 ---

 ## Start With The Basics